ericdke/apero-docs/FAQ.md

 - swipe towards right on a post/message: copy a digest of its content to the clipboard
 - right-click on a post/message for a contextual menu of the same options, quick hide and copy content

+## Preferences

+Changing colors takes effect immediately but you have to click "Save current theme" in order to persist the theme between launches.

+Available fonts are curated to be compatible with Apero and their number is very limited on purpose.

+"Timeline always sticks to top": when this option is on, the timeline always sticks to the top of the window if you're already there.

+"Hide deleted posts/messages": when this option is on, deleted posts and messages are not visible in the timeline.
+When this option is off, deleted posts and messages are displayed but have no content - the intent is that if the post or message is part of a thread, you can still access the thread from the deleted posts/message.

+"Highlight posts mentioning you": when this option is on, posts in Global or in Home are highlighted if they contain a mention of your username.

+"Localized date in timeline": when this option is on, the date and time are displayed using Apero's user's locale and timezone.
+When this option is off, the date and time are displayed using the original poster's timezone and are not localized.

+"Polling indicator is visible": when this option is on, every poll for new posts or messages displays an indeterminate circular progress indicator at the top of the window.
+When this option is off, nothing in the user interface indicates that polls are occuring.

+"Hijack patter.chat links in posts/messages": when this option is on, clicking on a "patter.chat" link in Apero will try to open the channel in Apero itself.
+When this option is off, clicking on a "patter.chat" link in Apero will open the link in a browser.

+"Automatically save draft": works but is still experimental.
+Will be rewritten in a future udpate.
+Only works for posts.
+When this option is on, canceling a new post you're writing persistently saves its content.
+This content is then automatically loaded back when you click "New post" again.

 ## Support

 - For an issue about Apero the application itself, contact apero@aya.io